Watercolor paint has been a favorite among artists for centuries.

 Permanence, also known as lightfastness, indicates how well the paint withstands exposure to light and humidity.
 Low permanence paint will start fading, darken or even shift color over time.

 The permanence of a paint is normally indicated by the ASTM scale.
 I would suggest choosing paint with either a I (excellent) or II (good) rating.
-Fortunately, most good watercolor brands easily meet this criteria.
+Fortunately, most watercolor paints easily meet this standard.

-Transparency is what gives watercolors their unique look compared to oil and acrylic paint, and is needed to achieve the layering effect you can find in many paintings.
+Transparency is what gives watercolor paint its unique look compared to oil and acrylic paint, and is needed to achieve the characteristic layering effect.

 However, not every watercolor paint is transparent.
 Besides transparent you can also find opaque watercolor paints, so check the label to know what you are buying.